OAuth 2.0 for FSM APIs

 - The access to user resources is regulated by set of defined scopes.

 - The access token expires within a limited period and thus reducing the chance of the user data getting hacked.

-The following are some terms you need to know before you start using the Zoho Recruit APIs.
+Following are some terms you need to know before you start using the Zoho FSM APIs.

-The Zoho Recruit resources, such as Candidates, Contacts, Job Openings, etc.
+The Zoho FSM resources, such as Requests, Estimates, Work Orders, etc.

-An application that sends requests to the resource server to access the protected resources on behalf of the end-user.
+The application, which on behalf of the resource owner sends API requests to the resource server to access the protected resources.

 The consumer key generated from the connected application.

 The consumer secret generated from the connected application.